(Lev. 26:14) “But if you will not listen to me and carry out all these commands”

 The first puzzle in this passage is who is the mysterious ‘Theophilus’ that Paul is writing this account for.
 There are plenty of theories: maybe he was the High Priest, perhaps he was a lawyer or a historian?

-The next puzzle regards alcohol. (v.15) ‘He (John the Baptist) is never to take wine or other fermented drink’.
+The next puzzle regards alcohol.
+(Luke 1:15) ‘He (John the Baptist) is never to take wine or other fermented drink’.
 Why can’t someone especially dedicated to God drink fermented drink ?
 Is it something to do with the yeast?
 I drink apple cider vinegar every morning so I would be disqualified.
 Many people point back to Numbers 6:3 to interpret this reading and propose that John the Baptist was some kind of Nazirite – like Samson (perhaps they are confused by his long hair).
-However, I prefer Leviticus 10:8-10 when the Lord said to Aaron: ‘You and your sons are not to drink wine or other fermented drink whenever you go into the tent of meeting, or you will die’.
+However, I prefer Lev.10:8-10 when the Lord said to Aaron: ‘You and your sons are not to drink wine or other fermented drink whenever you go into the tent of meeting, or you will die’.
 John the Baptist was a Levite, the Israelite tribe from which all the priests came, and his role was to make the people ready for the Lord.
-According to Leviticus 10-11, wine can inhibit someone from ‘distinguishing between the holy and the common, between the unclean and the clean’ and from teaching effectively.
+According to Lev.10:10, wine can inhibit someone from ‘distinguishing between the holy and the common, between the unclean and the clean’ and from teaching effectively.

 Maybe John the Baptist could enter into some kind of ‘Tent of Meeting’ in the wilderness with God to receive assistance and guidance?

-In verse 17, Luke states that John will ‘go on before the Lord, in the Spirit and power of Elijah‘ (see Malachi 3:1 and 4:5).
+In Luke 1:17, he states that John will ‘go on before the Lord, in the Spirit and power of Elijah‘ (see Malachi 3:1 and 4:5).
 John denied that he was actually ‘Elijah’ (John 1:21) even though Jesus said he was (Matthew 11:14) ‘And if you are willing to accept it, he is the Elijah who was to come‘ but he fulfilled Malachi’s prophecy in a spiritual sense.
 Jesus implies that there can be several different ‘Elijahs’ with John being this specific one.
 Of course, the original Elijah is still alive (to God) because ‘He is not the God of the dead, but of the living, for to him all are alive (Luke 20:38) and turns up in Luke 9:30 at the Transfiguration: ‘Two men, Moses and Elijah, appeared in glorious splendour, talking with Jesus.’

-In verses 18-20, Zechariah unwisely doubts the Archangel Gabriel and is struck dumb.
+In Luke1:18-20, Zechariah unwisely doubts the Archangel Gabriel and is struck dumb.
 It is never wise to be rude to an Archangel.
 There is an interesting contrast between his disrespectful question: ‘How can I be sure of this?‘ and Mary’s question tomorrow: ‘How will this be since I am a virgin?‘ – to which Gabriel could well have answered: ‘Good point!’

 Wisdom will keep you away from the adulteress.